Looking back from 2057

 Crime, though still present, has been much reduced.
 It all started in 2009 when a woman was burgled but found the burglar by searching through real-time satellite images of her house via an Internet sat-map service.
 It was simple to find an image of her house at the time the burglar entered and follow him back to his flat half a mile away.
 She presented the images to the local police force who "nicked" him.

-Biometrics also played a part as many things (like cars, computers) would not work with any unauthorised person
+Biometrics also played a part as many things (like cars, computers) would not work with any unauthorized person

 so stealing them was pointless unless you could get round the biometric security system which was expensive.